This deck is confidential. Enter the access code to continue.

 ZeroClaw Labs is building a premium, privacy-first AI agent platform that lets enterprises deploy autonomous agents entirely on their own infrastructure.
 Founded by a Harvard team, ZeroClaw sits at the intersection of two massive trends: enterprise AI adoption and data sovereignty requirements.
 As every company races to deploy AI agents, the ones in regulated industries and security-conscious environments need a solution where nothing leaves their walls.
 ZeroClaw is that solution.

 Rob founded TNT at MIT Sloan and built it into the largest founder community across MIT and Harvard, entirely bootstrapped.
-Over 3 cohorts, TNT portfolio companies have collectively raised $25M+, with sponsors including JPMorgan, Anthropic, Google, NVIDIA, and AWS.
+Over 3 cohorts, TNT cohort companies have collectively raised $35M+, with sponsors including JPMorgan, Anthropic, Google, NVIDIA, and AWS.

 Before MIT, Rob was Director of Strategy & Innovation at Thinktiv, where he led AI strategy, product strategy, and GTM design for B2B SaaS and PE-backed companies.
 Prior to that, he was a consultant at Deloitte, specializing in financial modeling, systems design, and research for federal and financial services clients.